Ultra Low Noise Crystal Oscillator with 1:4 or 1:8 fan out buffer

 type A design - there were only few documented ham radio

 experiments conducted so far - and it is a modified Uwe/DC8RI

 circuit (also check this design from Leif/SM5BSZ).

-Followed by an isolation amplifier and power splitter that
+Core XO is followed by an isolation amplifier and power splitter that

 feeds two 1:4 distribution boards (second distribution board is

 TX/RX sequencer drives high power relais (all in parallel)

 and provides 12V power supply for RX and TX converter(s) via